lancorrect/PunctuationPrediction/README.md

 # How to train

-After `python train.py`, the finetuned model would be saved in `./models` and the loss curve would be saved in `./fig`.
+After `sh run.sh`, the finetuned model would be saved in `./models` and the loss curve would be saved in `./fig`.

 In `./models`,  it contains three kinds of model files, including train step checkpoints, epoch checkpoints and best model checkpoints.